DanIatisin/LoginPageXAMPP/README.md

-# LoginPageXAMPP
+# Projects
-In this repositry you will find a login/register page made in html and css with php and db by using XAMPP.
+In this repositry you will find my projects from school